enonic/old-xp-doc/doc/reference/view-functions/index.rst

 View Functions
 ==============

-Some view technologies supports a set of view functions.
-Here's a list of view functions supported out-of-the-box:
+Some view technologies support a set of view functions.
+The list of view functions below are supported out-of-the-box:

 .. toctree::
    :maxdepth: 1